-Additional information can be found on the District Website under Special Education.
+Additional information regarding Special Education Transition Services can be found at the Special Education Website on Transition Services

 SECTION II: ADDITIONAL IMPORTANT INFORMATION FOR STUDENTS AND PARENTS

 ABSENCES/ATTENDANCE

 Regular school attendance is essential for a student to make the most of his or her education, to benefit from teacher-led and school activities, to build each day's learning on the previous days, and to grow as an individual.
 Absences from class may result in serious disruption of a student's mastery of the instructional materials; therefore, the student and parent should make every effort to avoid unnecessary absences.
 Two state laws, one dealing with compulsory attendance and the other with attendance for a student's final grade or course credit, are of special interest to students and parents.